hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 :::

-To register a new domain add next lines on Main.kt
+To register a new domain, add the following lines to Main.kt:

 ```kotlin
 val sendTransaction = SendTransaction(client, admin, adminKeyPair)